 Fellowships at the Cancer Research UK Manchester Institute

 We actively encourage scientists wishing to work at the CRUK Manchester Institute to apply for their own funding, via a Research or Career Development Fellowship.
-If you are interested in applying for a Research Fellowship, please contact the group leader whose research interests most accurately reflect your own; those seeking Career Development Fellowships should contact the Director directly.
+If you are interested in applying for a Research Fellowship, please contact the group leader whose research interests most accurately reflect your own; those seeking Career Development Fellowships should contact the Institute Director.

-Initial disussions will focus on your proposed programme of work and whether there is appropriate laboratory space available.
-The next steps are to contact the funding body and establish that you are eligible (note: not all cancer research is funded by some organisations) and then to make your application with the support of the Group Head and the Director of the Institute.
+Initial discussions will focus on your proposed programme of work and whether there is appropriate laboratory space available.
+The next steps are to contact the funding body and establish that you are eligible (note: not all cancer research is funded by some organisations) and then to make your application with the support of the Group Leader and the Director of the Institute.

 Below, you can find links to various fellowship schemes and search engines that can help you find a source of funding:

 Cancer Research UK Fellowships